 - Surveys and questionnaires

-The choice of questions also depends on the interview’s goal.
 The following are examples of basic questions to include in the elicitation interview:

 - “What functionality do you need from the system?”